ActionCrafting/larp-props/weapons/large-core-construction.md

 ![](./images/9.jpg "After several coats (sanded in-between)")

+The finished cap can be permanently affixed with a small amount of superglue or epoxy.

 ### Layer 2: Fibreglass tape

 The next line of defence is fibreglass reinforced tape, which is highly resistant to tearing.
 We build up several layers of tape along three different axes to secure the end of the core.
 A very small amount of superglue (CA) or epoxy is used on the edges of the tape to mitigate future peeling.

 ![](./images/4.jpg "One layer of tape")